VeriSnip/VeriSnip-Tool/README.md

   */
 endmodule
 ```
-In the above example, MyVT scans for a program or script resembling the Verilog Snippet name (without the file extension).
-Snippet files must adhere to the snake_case naming convention, which MyVT uses to identify the program/script generating the Snippet file.
+In the above example, VT scans for a program or script resembling the Verilog Snippet name (without the file extension).
+Snippet files must adhere to the snake_case naming convention, which VT uses to identify the program/script generating the Snippet file.
 For instance, the `include "example_ios.vs"` statement corresponds to a program/script named either "example_ios.\*" or "example.\*", where \* represents any supported file extension.
 Similarly, `include "example_contents.vs"` corresponds to "example_contents.\*" or "example.\*".

 For another example, refer to the [MyReg module](MyLibrary/modules/MyReg.v).
-You can run `python3 VTBuild myreg` to execute a small build with MyVT.
+You can run `python3 VTBuild myreg` to execute a small build with VT.

 **Note:** Avoid including a file in the first line of the file, as this is not supported.
 Instead, use the file's beginning to provide a brief introduction about its contents.